 Many families feel the pinch on a regular basis, and it’s no surprise that most of us are constantly looking for ways to save money while still maintaining a good quality of family life.
 Thankfully, there are ways and means to save money – and while eliminating a single expense is unlikely to help you regain control over your finances, cutting back slightly from several different sources should help you have more leftover at the end of each month.

 To get to grips with your spending, why not try some of these money-saving tips for families?

 1) Work Out Your Budget

-From here, you should identify your essential spends – rent, utility bills, food and nappies, for example – and then look for areas where you could make cutbacks.
-Something as simple as preparing a packed lunch for work every day instead of purchasing a high-street meal deal could save you as much as £1,000 per year.
+From here, you should identify your essential spending – rent, utility bills, food and nappies, for example – and then look for areas where you could make cutbacks.
+For example, something as simple as preparing a packed lunch for work every day instead of purchasing a high-street meal deal could save you as much as £1,000 per year.